About Peninsula MindCare

 Counselling and Psychotherapy for the Mornington Peninsula Community

-Established in 2025 by Stephen Pate, a long-time Mornington Peninsula practitioner, Peninsula MindCare was created as a natural extension of the care already provided for over a decade through Peninsula Acupuncture & Natural Medicine.
+Peninsula MindCare was established in 2025 by Stephen Pate, a long-standing Mornington Peninsula practitioner and founder of Peninsula Acupuncture & Natural Medicine.

 Our Counselling Philosopy